Emad-H/RTL-design-using-Verilog-with-SKY130-Technology/README.md

 ### IF Constructs

-Similar to regular programming languages, IF statements in verilog also follow certain priority logic.
+Similar to regular programming languages, ```if``` statements in verilog also follow certain priority logic.
 But, verilog is a hardware description language, so these conditions directly affect the physical gates synthesized.
-Incorrect usage of IF conditions can cause certain optimisation issues in the synthesis of a design.
+Incorrect usage of ```if``` conditions can cause certain optimisation issues in the synthesis of a design.

-Let's look at a template for an IF block.
-Here we have an output y that gets assigned to certain statements bases on IF conditionals.
+Let's look at a template for an ```if``` block.
+Here we have an output y that gets assigned to certain statements bases on ```if``` conditionals.

 ```verilog
 if (cond_1)